[Updated July 2019]

-- Maximum of 10 volunteers at any one time.
+- Limited number of volunteers at any one time.

 - Volunteers are given a ‘volunteer contract’ set out with their specific tasks to keep you motivated throughout their experience.

-The Expedition Project, South Africa
+The Expedition Project: South Africa

 Are you a budding filmmaker, photographer, journalist or anthropologist with an interest in conservation and the environment, sustainable development, renewable energy, education, human rights and social issues?

 The Expedition Project runs an annual series of journeys supported by government and private enterprise in search of the nation’s inspiring success stories.
-They travel the country to identify significant social and environmental challenges around South Africa and connecting community projects to find the best solutions to overcome those challenges.
+They travel the country to identify significant social and environmental challenges around South Africa and connect community projects to find the best solutions to overcome those challenges.

 - They need young, adventurous volunteers with an interest and training in all forms of media.